 The province of Alicante comprises of two main areas, the Upper Marina and Lower marina.
 The Upper marina includes towns such as Calpe, Teulada and Javea.
-The Lower Marina which centres round Benidorm includes towns such as Altea and Villajoyosa.
-Towns in the inland area include Elche, Movelda and Aspe and the maritime towns in the southern area include Torreveija and Guardamar.
+The Lower Marina which centres around Benidorm includes towns such as Altea and Villajoyosa.
+Towns in the inland area include Elche, Movelda and Aspe and the maritime towns in the southern area include Torrevieja and Guardamar.

-The most popular beach visited by holiday makers, and frequently referred to as being one of the best beaches in Spain, is the San Juan, which is located by the city of Alicante.
+The most popular beach visited by holidaymakers, and frequently referred to as being one of the best beaches in Spain, is San Juan, which is located by the city of Alicante.

 The population in the city of Alicante stands at 331,750 (2008) with roughly 750,000 inhabitants covering the whole province of Alicante.
-Around 18% of the population are foreign, including many foreigners from Northern Europe, and more predominately people from the United Kingdom, who have opted for an easy going lifestyle and better weather.
+Around 18% of the population is foreign, including many foreigners from Northern Europe, and more predominately people from the United Kingdom, who have opted for an easy-going lifestyle and better weather.